LinwoodDev/Swamp/README.md

 **This project is still in development and not ready for production use.
 Please join the matrix or discord server for updates!**

-Swamp is a universal end-to-end encrypted server software that implements the client-side protocol of the Swamp network protocol.
-It is designed to be a secure, fast, and reliable.
+Swamp is a server protocol to allow simple messaging between clients with a simple websocket interface.
+It is designed to be flexible with a universal API to allow any app to use it.
+Read more in the [documentation](https://swamp.linwood.dev/docs/v1/intro).

 ## Official Apps